foxssake/netfox/docs/netfox/guides/logging.md

 This method takes a second, `priority` parameter.
 This priority is used to sort them for logging - tags are printed from lowest priority to highest.

+!!!warning
+    Make sure to free your custom tags using `NetfoxLogger.free_tag()`.
+Not doing so might cause crashes.
+See [#433] for details.

 ## Settings

 ![Logging settings](../assets/logging-settings.png)